BrendanNolan/obsidian/bash.md

 The shell will expand something like `a{12}b` to `a1b a2b` .
 This is useful in globbing, since you can list all `.md` and `.txt` file in a dir by running `ls *.{md,txt}` .
 Note that if you quote around the `{}`, it will not expand.

+# Running Jobs In The Background

+To run a job in the background, you can do `command &` .
+The potential issue is that if the parent process (usually a shell here of course) exits before the command completes, the command will be killed.
+For example, imagine a script that runs `rm -rf large_dir &`; this script may exit before the dir removal completes and the result will be that the dir removal job will be killed.
+Enter `nohup` ; this is short for "no hangup" and you can use it to make sure that the job is not killed:
+`nohup rm -rf large_dir &> /dev/null &` (you probably don't want anything printed from this, hence the `&> /dev/null`)